dnsimple/dnsimple-support/content/articles/i-got-an-ecc-certificate-but-i-want-a-rsa-one.markdown

 The following sections explain what you need to do to get your SSL certificates signed with RSA keys.

-## Let'sEncrypt certificates
+## Let's Encrypt certificates

-SSL certificates issued by Let'sEncrypt can't be reissued, which means that you will need to order a new certificate or manually renew an existing one.
+SSL certificates issued by Let's Encrypt can't be reissued, which means that you will need to order a new certificate or manually renew an existing one.
 Please, follow these steps:

 1. Ensure auto-renewal is disabled on the certificate you want to replace.
 2. Renew the certificate if it's about to expire.
 Otherwise, order a new certificate.
   * Make sure you select the radio button for `RSA`

-Check out our guides about [ordering](http://localhost:3000/articles/renewing-lets-encrypt-ssl-certificate/) and [renewing](articles/ordering-lets-encrypt-certificate/) Let'sEncrypt certificates.
+Check out our guides about [ordering](http://localhost:3000/articles/renewing-lets-encrypt-ssl-certificate/) and [renewing](articles/ordering-lets-encrypt-certificate/) Let's Encrypt certificates.

 ## Sectigo certificates